AliRiaz34/GuitarDex/README.md

 ## How to install on your phone

-1. Open guitar-dex.vercel.app on your phone
+1. Open [guitardex.vercel.app](https://guitardex.vercel.app/) on your phone
 2. Open share button
 3. Click add to your home screen
 4. Done!
 Enjoy the app :)